gmpassos/petit_httpd/README.md

 ## Motivation

 Since [Dart][dart_overview_platforms] can run in many native platforms (Linux/x64, macOS/x64/arm64, Windows/x86),
-it can be an awesome way to have a HTTP Server running in any place, including all the basic features needed today.
+it can be an awesome way to have an HTTP Server running in any place, including all the basic features needed today.

 [dart_overview_platforms]: https://dart.dev/overview#platform